SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 2. bleeding in ventricls coming thru posterior fossa
 3. germinal matrix hemorhage = tiiny blood vessels in the germinal matrix - don't take the bp change from baby to adult formation well
 	1. will expand and blow out the ventricles
+	2. hemorrhage in or next to the ventricle...
-4. hypooxic/ischemic dmg - worse at the bottom of the base of the brain , base of the sulcus,
+4. hypoxic/ischemic dmg - worse at the bottom of the base of the brain , base of the sulcus,
 	1. makes <mark style="background: #FFF3A3A6;">ulegyria - looks like mushroom, thin little springs</mark>
 	2. widespread grey matter dmg with 2ndary white matter loss
-	- in babies - periventricular white matter dmg ... in  premies oligodendrocytes sensitive to hypoxic dmg (not true in adults), so white matter tracts are killed
+	- in babies - periventricular white matter dmg ... in <mark style="background: #FFF3A3A6;"> premies oligodendrocytes sensitive to hypoxic dmg</mark> (not true in adults), so white matter tracts are killed above the ventricles
 	- s<mark style="background: #FFF3A3A6;">urviving kid would myelinated things incorrectly after</mark>
 5. kernicterus - bilirubin. no BBB yet